kjeldschumacher/persons/Documentation/Models/Person.md

 Available options can be narrowed down by setting a `statusRootCategoryId` in Extension Manager.
 Thus only (direct) children of this category can be selected in the backend form for persons.

+The property *departments* is implemented as reference to multiple system categories.
+Available options can be narrowed down by setting a `departmentsRootCategoryId` in Extension Manager.
+Thus only (direct) children of this category can be selected in the backend form for persons.